hopegipson/Dueling_Defenders/README.md

 ## Usage
 Use bin/hero_battles to execute.

-An API key is required to use this application, and is to be stored in an environmental variable before usage. https://www.superheroapi.com/ Access this website and sign up for an API key/access-token, this key is free as of this release.
+An API key is required to use this application, and is to be stored in an environmental variable before usage.

+https://www.superheroapi.com/ Access this website and sign up for an API key/access-token, this key is free as of this release.

-After you have your key, "API_KEY"=whateveryoukeyis ruby -e 'p ENV["API_KEY"]'
+After you have your key,

+                            "API_KEY"=whateveryoukeyis ruby -e 'p ENV["API_KEY"]'

                             export API_KEY

-Important your environmental variable API_KEY named the same as referenced in line 3 of APIService class.
+Important your environmental variable API_KEY must be named the same as referenced in line 3 of APIService class.